FORGING A CONSTITUTION... (Scroll down to see complete Constitution)

 1. Have their names on the roster of the club.

 2. Do not consistently attend club meetings and events.

 3. Cannot vote for ratification of club officers.

-4. Will be considered peripheral until they have achieved Core Membership status as
+4. Will be considered peripheral until they have achieved Core Membership status as outlined below.

 III.
 Requirements for Core Membership: